brenovit/blockchain-super/blockchained/README.md

 Or start the server with choosen id
 ```
-npm start --id 1
+npm start --id 2
 ```

-To compile the code and start the server
+To compile the code and start the server (default id 1)
 ```
 node run server
 ```

+To ensure the network is working is important to have more than 1 server running.

 ### Client

 To compile the code and start the WebSocket client